- Plesk for Linux

 File security .

-mod_pythonare running under the identity of Apache server itself, and therefore scripts executed by these engines potentially can access anything the server user can.
+mod_pythonrun under account of Apache server, and therefore scripts executed by these modules can potentially access any user file.
 For example, files containing highly confidential personal data can be read by a script from another domain.

 Security of database connections .
-DBI connections of other users can be hijacked, and since all users can read each other's code, database usernames and passwords are visible to every user.
+Database connections of other users can be hijacked, and since all users can read each other's code, database usernames and passwords are visible to any user.

 Which options to use Perl and Python remain: